 Rawlings Sporting Goods Co. has brought suit (complaint here) against competitor Wilson Sporting Goods Co. for giving a Wilson® baseball glove with “metallic gold-colored webbing, stitching and lettering” to a major league player — Brandon Phillips of the Cincinatti Reds — who has won the “Rawlings Gold Glove” award in the past but is an endorser of Wilson rather than Rawlings.

-Every baseball fan has heard of the Gold Glove awards given annually to 9 players from the National League and American League, respectively, for their defensive prowess.
-Some fans may not be aware, however, that the award was… More
+Every baseball fan has heard of the Gold Glove awards given annually to 9 players from the National League and American League,… More

 Foley Hoag Attorneys to Screen Provocative, Academy Award-Winning LOGORAMA Film and Lead Discussion of Copyright and Trademark Fair Use Issues

 Marilyn Monroe was perhaps the more clever of Hollywood’s famous dumb blondes.
 While doubtless no rocket scientist, she nonetheless continues to exploit her carefully honed image to great effect even today.
 However, 1940’s screen siren Hedy Lamarr, herself a rare beauty, may have been the vixen with the truly beautiful mind.
 Indeed, she had the intellectual property to back it up — in 1942, several months after the U.S.… More